 Ann makes her “Warrior Oats” with artichoke hearts and adds sriracha.
 I haven’t found any artichoke hearts I can bear yet.
 I tried canned, and found them just awful, so I’m thinking fresh, but just haven’t sourced them yet.
 Meanwhile I sub in celery and poultry seasoning.
 No sriracha for me, thanks.

-I’ll also give you a more traditional oatmeal recipe right below this, so no matter how awful this sounds to you, keep scrolling.
+I’ll also give you a more traditional oatmeal recipe right below this, so no matter how awful this first one sounds to you, keep scrolling.
 Hubby says it tastes sort of like Campbell’s Chunky Cream of Chicken Soup without the chicken.
 So go into it with that expectation.

 Savory Breakfast Bowl *modified from Ann’s Warrior Oats